MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/dashboard/camera-photo-failure-rate.md

 ---
-title: Camera photo failure rate
+title: Percent of Camera photo capture failures
 description: The measure aggregates telemetry from a 7-day sliding window in a percentage of instances where a camera device failed to use the photo feature ms.topic: article ms.date: 05/20/2019